 Millions of visitors come to the United States every year on a tourist visa.
 Many of them have medical needs.
-The following tips would help deal with them better while visiting the USA.
+The following healthcare tips can help you stay safe and healthy while visiting the USA.

-- If you wear spectacles (prescription glasses), you should note down the specification of your lenses in case you need to replace them in the U.S. You should also carry a couple of extra pair of spectacles with you as they are very expensive in the U.S. If you wear contact lenses instead, you should carry at least one extra pair with you.
-You should also carry necessary eye drops, ointments, lens cleaner solution, etc. with you.
+- If you wear spectacles (prescription glasses), write down the prescription of your lenses in case you need to replace them in the US.
+You should also carry a couple of extra pairs of spectacles with you as they are very expensive in the US.
+If you wear contact lenses instead, you should carry at least one extra pair with you.
+You should also carry necessary eye drops, ointments, lens cleaner solutions, etc. with you.
 If you need to replace your glasses in the US, consider investing in a dental/vision discount plan to save on replacement frames.

-- If you are regularly taking some medicines, you should get the full stock of medicines, enough for the entire duration of your stay in the U.S. You can get common basic medicines without a prescription and over the counter in pharmacies for common problems such as cough, cold, headache, mild fever etc. But if you require a prescription for the medicine, the pharmacy will not give it to you unless you have a prescription from a U.S. doctor.
+- If you are regularly taking medicines, make sure your bring enough for the entire duration of your stay in the US.
+You can get basic medicines without a prescription (over the counter in pharmacies) for common problems such as a cough, cold, headache, mild fever etc. If you require a prescription for the medicine, the pharmacy will not give it to you unless you have a prescription from a US doctor.
 A prescription from a foreign doctor is not acceptable at the pharmacy.
-Also please note that if you are carrying any medicines that contain narcotic drugs or are addictive, you should get a doctor’s certificate saying that it is medically necessary or else you may run into serious problems at customs.
+Please note that if you are carrying any medicines that contain narcotic drugs or are addictive, you should get a doctor’s certificate saying that it is medically necessary or else you may run into serious problems at customs.

-- It is best to get a thorough check-up of your body before traveling to the U.S., to avoid any surprise while on your visit.
-You can also ask the doctor about traveling precautions and make the list of all medicines and their compositions as you will not find the same brand of medicines in the USA.
+- It is best to get a thorough check-up of your body before traveling to the US, to avoid any surprise while on your visit.
+You can also ask the doctor about traveling precautions and make a list of all the medicines and their compositions, as you will not find the same brand of medicines in the USA.

-- If you have problems while traveling such as nausea, dizziness, vomiting, ear pain, etc, you should consult your doctor before traveling and get the appropriate medicines to take care of it.
+- If you have problems while traveling such as nausea, dizziness, vomiting, ear pain, etc, you should consult your doctor before traveling and get the appropriate medicine to take care of it.

 - If you are diabetic or a gastric patient, you may request fruits in the airplane while traveling.

-- If you are already having a cold, it will get worse while traveling.
+- If you already have a cold, it may get worse while traveling.
 It is advisable to carry some nasal drops or other cold medicines.
 You should always consult your doctor first regarding this.